 The Dutch Secret Service (AIVD) commissioned American artist Jill Magid in 2005 to create art for its new HQ, a requirement under Dutch law.
 For the next three years, she interviewed spies and took handwritten notes - Magid wasn’t allowed to record meetings - and drafted a report to inform her art.
 Magid’s first exhibition, Article 12, was vetted, displayed, and confiscated.
 Her draft report was returned heavily redacted.
 After she protested, AIVD suggested Magid display the uncensored report under glass, so it couldn’t be examined too closely.
 The Tate Modern held the one-time-only exhibition.
 In 2010, Dutch spies entered the museum and confiscated the report permanently.

-Simon Denny, art displayed as part of the Secret Power project
+Simon Denny, the Secret Power project

 New Zealand artist Simon Denny presented his NSA/Edward Snowden-inspired work at Venice’s 2015 Secret Power project.